In this blog, we do a detailed analysis on Vue js Vs Angular to find which one is the better framework for you.

 Working with Angular is complex and requires years of experience.
 When working with large teams made up of experienced developers, prefer using the Angular.js framework, as it allows easy flow of data and provides a structured architecture.

 Gmail, the most used email servicing app, has been developed using Angular.
 It is simple, functional, and extremely comfortable to use.

 Apart from Gmail, a number of other Google products and websites like Google.org, Google Play Store, and the Gsuite homepage use Angular as their trusted front-end development tool.

 Forbes, the most trusted news source in the world, uses Angular to keep us up to date with world events.
 The website is comfortable to navigate, simple but impactful in its design.

 Certainly not.
 Although Angular’s popularity has decreased in recent times, it still has many followers.
 Angular is a great option for building a large-scale web app.
 It has never compromised the performance of a web application.
 Plus, it focuses on all aspects of web app development, not just the frontend.
 It is a complete package.

 Does Google use Angular?

 Since Angular.js is backed by Google, it is obvious that Google uses it extensively in their products.
 Be it Gmail, Google Voice, Messages, or other internal websites and applications, Angular is being used thoroughly by Google.

-It is hard to discard any of the two frameworks saying it is not good.
+Looking at Angular vs Vue, it is hard to discard any of the two frameworks saying it is not good.
 The fact is both Angular and Vue are excellent frontend development frameworks.
-It is more about finding the right fit for your project.
+It is more about finding the right fit for your web development project.